OCamlPro/alt-ergo/sources/INSTALL.md

   3. Uninstall with "make uninstall"

+#### Alt-Ergo library

+  1. Compile with "make alt-ergo-lib"

+  2. Install with "make install-lib"

+#### Alt-Ergo parsers

+  1. Compile with "make alt-ergo-parsers"

+  2. Install with "make install-parsers"

 #### Alt-Ergo binary

-  1. Compile with "make bin"
+  1. Compile with "make alt-ergo"

-  2. Install with "make install"
+  2. Install with "make install-bin"

 #### AltGr-Ergo binary

-  1. Compile with "make gui"
+  1. Compile with "make altgr-ergo"

-  2. Install with "make install"
+  2. Install with "make install-gui"

 The steps below will build and install additional plugins (extension